-Zachary Crofton, a persecuted 17th century Puritan minister (1626–1672), provides ten steps for those who want to repent of their sin and turn to God:
+Zachary Crofton, a persecuted 17th century Puritan preacher (1626–1672), provides ten steps for those who want to repent of their sin and turn to God:

 - Sit with care, constancy and conscience under the word of truth and gospel of grace